servus-social/servus/docs/api.md

 NB: All requests require a [NIP-98](https://github.com/nostr-protocol/nips/blob/master/98.md) authorization header to be present!

+### Testing on localhost

+The `X-Target-Host` request header can be passed to specify which site's API is to invoked when hitting the API via `localhost` or `127.0.0.1`.
+This is not a problem in production environments, when the site can be determined from the actual host used to access the API.

 ## Blossom API

 Servus implements the [Blossom API](https://github.com/hzrd149/blossom) and therefore acts as your personal Blossom server.